 March 4, 2016: Eight new charges are filed against Harris, including two counts of sexual exploitation of children and six of disseminating harmful material to a minor.

-April 11, 2016: Jury selection begins for Harris' murder trial in Cobb County.
+or Harris' murder trial in Cobb County. %

 May 2, 2016: The judge approves a change-of-venue motion filed by Harris' lawyers to move the trial out of Cobb County.
 Lawyers argued that the high-profile nature of the case caused many of the potential jurors to be biased toward guilt, and Judge Mary Staley agreed.